 All claims for benefits must be filed within certain time limits.
 Medical claims must be filed within two years of the date of service.
 The amount of time Aetna will take to make a decision on a claim will depend on the type of claim.
 Claims are processed and applied toward deductibles when appropriate in the order in which they are received from providers.

 Note: This can differ from the order of the date of services.

 Type of Claim Timeline after Claim Is Filed Post-Service Claims (for claims filed after the service has been received) Decision within 30 days; one 15-day extension (notice of the need for an extension must be given before the end of the 30-day period) Notice that more information is needed must be given within 30 days.
 You have 45 days to submit any additional information needed to process the claim.
-1

-Type of Claim Timeline after Claim Is Filed Preservice Claims (for services requiring precertification of services) Decision within 15 days; one 15-day extension (notice of the need for an extension must be given before the end of the 15-day period) Notice that more information is needed must be given within five days.
+1 Preservice Claims (for services requiring precertification of services) Decision within 15 days; one 15-day extension (notice of the need for an extension must be given before the end of the 15-day period) Notice that more information is needed must be given within five days.
 You have 45 days to submit any additional information needed to process the claim.
-1 Urgent Care Claims Decision made within 72 hours (for services requiring precertification of services where delay could jeopardize life or health) Notice that more information is needed must be given within 24 hours.
+1 Urgent Care Claims (for services requiring precertification of services where delay could jeopardize life or health) Decision made within 72 hours Notice that more information is needed must be given within 24 hours.
 You have 48 hours to submit any additional information needed to process the claim; you will be notified of the decision within 48 hours of receipt of the additional information.
-Concurrent Care Claims Decision made within 24 hours for urgent care treatment (for ongoing treatment) Decision made sufficiently in advance for all other claims
+Concurrent Care Claims (for ongoing treatment) Decision made within 24 hours for urgent care treatment Decision made sufficiently in advance for all other claims

-^{1.} The time period allowed to make a decision is suspended pending receipt of additional information.
+The time period allowed to make a decision is suspended pending receipt of additional information.